 Commercial guinea pig pellets should be fed daily.
-Most guinea pigs will not overeat (usually eat about 1/8 cup per day) but the amount of pellets may need to be restricted if a guinea pig becomes obese.
-Choose a good quality pellet designed guinea pigs.
-Since the vitamin C in pellets also loses its potency over time, look for pellets that use a stabilized form of vitamin C, or at least one with a "use before" date ensure freshness, and also buy in small quantities and store in a cool dark place.
+Most guinea pigs will not overeat (usually eat about 1/8 cup per day) but the number of pellets may need to be restricted if a guinea pig becomes obese.
+Choose a good quality pellet designed for guinea pigs.
+Since the vitamin C in pellets also loses its potency over time, look for pellets that use a stabilized form of vitamin C or at least one with a "use before" date ensure freshness, buy in small quantities, and store in a cool dark place.

-When choosing a guinea pig diet or pellet, avoid those with nuts or seeds, dried fruits, corn products, animal by-products, or beet pulp or other fillers.
-Also watch for high sugar content (sucrose, fructose, corn syrup, etc) and foods with lots of preservative or added chemicals.
-The Guinea Lynx site has a great article on selecting good quality pellets.
+When choosing a guinea pig diet or pellet, avoid those with nuts or seeds, dried fruits, corn products, animal by-products, beet pulp, or other fillers.
+Also watch for high sugar content (sucrose, fructose, corn syrup, etc.) and foods with lots of preservative or added chemicals.

 Fresh Vegetables and Fruit